 Different Powerwall modes complement Charge on Solar.

-Storm Watch: In Storm Watch mode, your Powerwall prioritizes charging from any available source to prepare for potential outages during severe weather conditions.
+Storm Watch: In Storm Watch mode, your Powerwall prioritises charging from any available source to prepare for potential outages during severe weather conditions.
 It ensures that your Powerwall is adequately charged to provide backup power, allocating any excess solar energy for vehicle charging only after this priority is met.

 Backup Reserve: The Backup Reserve mode ensures that your Powerwall maintains a programmed level of stored energy for backup purposes.
 If the stored energy falls below this reserve level, the Powerwall prioritizes charging to replenish it before allocating excess solar energy for vehicle charging.